rethinkdb/horizon/client/README.md

 ##### order(*string* [, *direction*="ascending"])

-Order the current query by the field indicated by the provided string.
+Order the results of the query by the given field string.
 The second parameter is also a string that determines order direction.
-Default is ascending.
+Default is ascending ⏫.

 ###### Example